kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

 - Windows users can run containers with an existing GMSA identity on Kubernetes
 - No extra files or Windows registry keys are needed on each Windows node.
 All needed data should flow through Kubernetes+Kubelet APIs
-- Provide a reasonable effort to prevent pods from being inadvertently scheduled with access to a GMSA that the operator shouldn't have rights to
+- Prevent pods from being inadvertently scheduled with access to a GMSA that the operator shouldn't have rights to

 ### Non-Goals